itw929/FinCheck/README.md

 Link any finance or economics video.
 Each claim in the video will be checked against trusted sources, and a final score is given based on the quality and reliability of the information.

-No AI decides whether a claim is true.
-The model reads, retrieves and labels.
-Every number on screen is calculated by `engine.js` from those labels, in code you can read.

 ---

 ## 1. Put the files in a repo